-Project CivicsNZ aims to build social capital and improve empowerment.
+Project CivicsNZ aims to build the social capital of New Zealand citizens.

 We have begun preliminary discussions around pursuing a national strategy for civics and citizenship education in schools and in the community, as recommended by the Constitutional Advisory Panel.
 We are looking to work with others who are interested in this area.
 Register your interest to follow our discussions here.